"The SVP gives powerful practical expression to Pope Francis' desire for the Church to be a Church for the poor."

 Start an SVP group in your parish

 Is there an SVP group in your parish?
 If there isn't, maybe you could discuss starting one with your Parish Priest.
-We will be happy to work with you to set everything up, attract members and guide and train them.
+We'll be happy to work with you to set everything up, attract members and guide and train them.
 We have regional Membership Support Officers (MSO's) whom we can connect you with.

 But is a group needed?